-Although, it captures Nola at it rawest, the soul of a talented Nola native with a creative mind made drums out of buckets.
+Although it captures Nola at it rawest, the soul of a talented Nola native with a creative mind made drums out of buckets.
 A local hustling to make a few dollars by playing his music, instead of criminal activity.
 A local artist that will perform on the street, hoping for a big break.
-This picture can be all these wonderful things, but it has me worried about this young boy, Nola Bucket Drum Player.
-He’s on the streets of New Orleans playing for a few coins, hopefully dollars, but for what?
+This picture can be all these beautiful things, but it has me worried about this young boy, Nola Bucket Drum Player.
+He’s on the streets of New Orleans playing for a few coins, hopefully, dollars, but for what?

-My son started playing sports in elementary school and in effort for the team to raise funds needed for uniforms, tournaments and etc, there were fundraisers.
-Most of the fundraisers required the young athletes to solicit through offering a small service in return such as bagging groceries.
-The coaches and a few parents were there overseeing the kids and collect the money afterwards.
-It taught the boys work ethic and service.
+My son started playing sports in elementary school, and an effort for the team to raise funds needed for uniforms, tournaments, etc, there were fundraisers.
+Most of the fundraisers required the young athletes to solicit through offering a small service in return, such as bagging groceries.
+The coaches and a few parents were there overseeing the kids and collect the money afterward.
+It taught the boys to work ethic and service.

 He can’t be out there entertaining the public to pay bills, nor does it look like he is fundraising to support an after school activity.
 I can’t imagine that his mother would send her son into the streets of New Orleans for a few dollars.
 She has to know that it’s not safe for him, not even in the daytime.